aardev14/Pesto/README.md

 - The code updates the password p to the new character array with the remaining non-replacement characters.

 - Finally, the code clears the temporary array and sets c to -1.
 Setting c to -1 at the end of the outer loop effectively resets the loop counter c to 0 in the next iteration.
-This ensures that after making modifications to the password string p, the loop starts from the beginning to re-evaluate each remaining character against the banned words.
+This ensures that after making modifications to the password p, the loop starts from the beginning to re-evaluate each remaining character against the banned words.
 </p>

 3. **Calculate Match Points**: Convert remaining characters to points.
 Add these points with the good character count and the banned word count. *Match Points = Remaining Characters + Good Character Count + Banned Word Count*
 4. **Calculate Complexity Points**: Give one point for each complexity parameter: 1 Uppercase, 1 Lowercase, 1 Symbol, 1 Number, [Minimum Length] Length.
 If parameter requirements are set to false, those complexity points are awarded automatically.
-5. **Calculate Pesto Score** (Uses the same scoring range as Zxcvbn):
+5. **Calculate Pesto Score**:
       - **4 (Strong)** - Needs [matchPoints] match points and all 5 complexity points
       - **3 (Good)** - Needs [matchPoints - 1] match points and at least 4 complexity points
       - **2 (Average)** - Needs [matchPoints - 2] match points and at least 3 complexity points